 - Support other local businesses or businesses you work with and share their seasonal offers.
-Remember to tag them into your posts and stories.
+Remember to tag them in your posts and stories.

 - What are you thankful for this Christmas?
 However big or small, people will be able to relate.

-- Highlight any causes and issues that are close to your heart that may be struggling at Christmas.
+- Highlight any causes and issues close to your heart that may be struggling at Christmas.
 Explain why they are important to you and why you are sharing them.

 - Throwback to a previous Christmas.
 How have things changed for you since then?